Salt in Chinese history: Salt, politics, and health in the People’s Republic of China

 As elsewhere in the world, salt became a public health concern.
 The government took steps to combat the historical problem of iodine deficiency in the western, southern, and eastern regions of the country, which historically did not derive their salt from ocean water.
 To eliminate sources of non-iodized salt from private salt producers, the Chinese government established a salt police with 25,000 officers to enforce the salt monopoly.
 Consumption of iodized salt reached 90% of the Chinese population by 2000.

+In 2014, the Chinese government announced that it would end government monopoly in salt production, and by January 2017 producers were allowed to directly sell to consumers although at a monitored price.
+According to the Financial Times, the reform was partly induced by the relatively small income generated by the salt monopoly, which amounted to around USD 3 billion in 2015.
+However, most salt companies remained state-owned.

 Salt in Chinese cuisine

 “Salty” is one of the “five flavors” of Chinese herbology and Chinese cuisine which Chinese see as the basis of good food.
 Salt is not generally sprinkled on a dish at the last moment or at the table, as is often the case in western cooking, but is more often one of the ingredients.